Durvinita: Religion

+Works

 Durvinita was a scholar and patronized several learned men, including his tutor Pujyapada.
 According to Avanti-sundari-katha-sara, a work attributed to Dandin, Durvinita's court hosted the Sanskrit poet Bharavi for some time.
 The Nallala grant inscription, issued during the 40th year of his reign, states that he was an expert at composing poetry, stories, dramas, and commentaries.